-Tools: Icinga, Grafana and Graphite, Kibana and Fabric
+Tools: Icinga, Grafana and Graphite, Kibana and friends

-Grafana lets us create nice dashboards using Graphite data.
+Grafana lets us create nice dashboards using data from Graphite, Elasticsearch (Logit) and Cloudwatch.

 Graphite is a graphing tool that allows us to draw graphs of various metrics that we put into it.
 Graphite has two main views: a composer to build individual graphs and a dashboard to put multiple graphs together.